Jonté Buhl: Professional career

+Buhl was signed as an undrafted free agent by the Atlanta Falcons on May 16, 2005.
+He was later released on September 4, 2005.

+Buhl signed a reserve/future contract with the Tampa Bay Buccaneers on January 11, 2006.
+He was released on February 23, 2006.

-Buhl was signed as an undrafted free agent by the Atlanta Falcons in 2005.
-He signed with the Edmonton Eskimos in 2006 and played in 15 games (13 starts) for the Eskimos that year, recording 35 defensive tackles, four special teams tackles, one tackle for a loss, six knockdowns, one interception two forced fumbles and two fumble returns for 19 yards.
-He was signed by the NFL's Tampa Bay Buccaneers in 2006.
+Buhl signed with the Edmonton Eskimos in 2006 and played in 15 games (13 starts) for the Eskimos that year, recording 35 defensive tackles, four special teams tackles, one tackle for a loss, six knockdowns, one interception two forced fumbles and two fumble returns for 19 yards.

 In 2007, Buhl started the first three games of the season before suffering a season-ending injury when he broke his wrist in Winnipeg on July 13.
 He recorded nine defensive tackles, one forced fumble and a 19-yard interception.

 In the 2008 season, Buhl started in all 18 games, recording 18 tackles, four special teams tackles, four knockdowns, four interceptions returned for 46 yards, and one quarterback sack.
 He also started in both playoff games, compiling a total of two tackles.

 Buhl signed a multi-year contract extension with the Eskimos in January 2009.